Hello once again!

 On a side note,

 I joined the Rose City Wind Symphony, formerly known as the Portland Gay Symphonic Band.
 I had a bit of a hard time advocating for my specific accommodations, but I was able to convince the librarian to write up a digital version of the sheet music and send it to me in different formats.
 Although I wasn’t able to play October, by Eric Whitacre, in the fall concert, I was able to play an arrangement of In the Bleak Mid Winter at the third annual Christmas holiday concert in the Legacy Emmanuel Hospital’s atrium.
 By the way, I’ve always been curious as to how conductors used gestures to communicate to the players or singers.
-Not being able to see that, but instead hearing them count, snap their fingers, or anything of the sort is not enough.
+Not being able to see that, but instead hearing them count, snap their fingers, or anything of the sort is not enough, particularly in a performance setting.
 It would be helpful to familiarise myself with the different forms of conducting.
 Besides, what if I were in a situation where the choir or a cappella group immediately began singing, and there was no accompaniment to let me know ahead of time, and my part came in right on the beat without warning?
 There’d be no way for me to know when to start save for an audible and or tactile cue.
 Also, what if there was a section that needed to be repeated for a predetermined time?
 How would I know when it is time to stop the repeat and proceed to the next section?
 I’m sure some of these can be figured out in advance.

 In November of 2015, I attempted to sing all the parts of Testimony, and while that was somewhat successful, I didn’t really like how it came out in the end.
 I also made sure to add a little bit of information about this song in my debut novel, The Change of Tomorrow, although I’ll have to send in a request for permission if I want to publish a line or two of lyrics.